sosaucily/openure/README.md

 [screenshot should go here]

-The following variables are defined in the interactive terminal.
+The following variables are defined in the interactive terminal (and the standard chrome console as well, for now).

 * view - the view you clicked
 * model - the model of the view, if there is one.
 Same as typing view.model
 * collection - the collection of the view, if there is one.
 Same as typing view.collection
 * options - the options passed to the view.
 Same as typing view.options

+Tell me if you prefer the variables in the chrome console, or in line.
+We'll do this democratically.

 Why
 -------------------------